magento/devdocs/guides/v2.0/architecture/global_extensibility_features.md

 If a module is self-contained, then you can modify or replace it without affecting other areas of the code.
 This <i>loose coupling</i> of software components reduces the ripple effects throughout your code base of changing code.

-See <a href="{{ site.gdeurl }}architecture/archi_perspectives/components/modules/mod_intro.md">Modules</a> for an introduction to modules.
  See the <a href="{{ site.gdeurl }}extension-dev-guide/bk-extension-dev-guide.html">PHP Developer Guide</a> for detailed instructions on how to create modules.

 <h3>Reliance on popular design patterns</h3>
 Reliance on known architectural and programming structures helps PHP developers orient themselves to the specific development issues that affect coding in a particular product ecosystem.
 This can reduce the learning curve for new Magento developers.

 Design patterns are time-tested, widely recognized software architecture constructs.
 Magento product architecture incorporates many well known patterns, but  Model-View-Controller (MVC)  holds particular interest for extension developers.
-See <a href="{{ site.gdeurl }}architecture/archi_perspectives/Magento_MVC.html">Magento Model-View-Controller Design</a> for more information.

-See <a href="{{ site.gdeurl }}architecture/archi_perspectives/DesignPatterns.html">Design Patterns</a> for a more detailed discussion of the specific software design patterns used in Magento.

 <h3>Coding standards</h3>